JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 I tried my best to fill every single free second writing to myself, family or friends.
 But I realized my self was not enough, I needed a feedback to confirm I was not crazy, I needed signs that there were still with working brains and kind people somewhere where I wasn't, that I had somewhere to return to, and there was maybe some hope for me too.

 Those deep friendships I mentioned?
 Turns out that even if you have a lot to relate to with someone does not mean that they will be able to empathise with something that they can not relate to.
 Or that they will care to empathise?
 I got almost no support from most of the people I wrote to.
 After a while I stopped writing and calling almost altogether, no point sending messages into the void.
+As a result I became selfish and less caring.
 It was the most effective filter that showed me who really cared despite them not truly understanding the situation I was in.
 My mother and my best friend.
 Both of them female, they had no duty nor desire to join the military service, yet they were there for me.
 Not like many ladies in my life at the time they did not tell me to man up, to not make a big deal of something that was my duty as a man.
 They held me on my feet with their kindness, even when I lashed out at them from the crushing weights of my frustrations.
 They reminded not to lose myself.
 They reminded that my self could flourish once again if I held on, just as my hair would grow back.

 With mandatory military service came my second downfall of individuality ([after that of puberty](https://jamfox.dev/blog/a-diary-is-as-much-for-you/)) and the taps of my expression were essentially screwed shut.
 My capabilities, intelligence, all that which I had been praised for years, suddenly all of it was reduced to nothing.
 All my expression was found as dangerous deviation to the military or annoying whining to most of whom I thought of as my friends.
 And my self?
 I just could not trust myself under all that pressure.

 During the last 3 months of the military service I lost most of my muscle, I lost weight, I lost all desire to create and express.
 I became an automata, just consuming media and games, just coasting through whatever orders I was handed.
-I was so boring and empty it was insane, they had succeeded in making me a shell that was just sane enough to carry out simple orders.
+I was so boring and empty, it was insane, they had succeeded in making me a shell that was just sane enough to carry out orders.

 > We've been livin' in the flames, we've been eatin' up our brains.
+>
 > Oh, please, don't let these shakes go on

-All I lived for in this zombie state was the service end date.
+All I lived for in this zombie state was the end date.
 And in this future oriented I was losing grasp on the present, I lived for the future.
 Always thinking of when was the next moment I could go to sleep, thinking of how many days it was until the end.
 Even during the weekends I was able to go home I couldn't really relax, my mind already started wandering to the misery that would await me in just a couple of days.

 ### 2020 summer